Gábor Babos

-Gábor Babos ([ˈɡaːbor ˈbɒboʃ]; born 24 October 1974) is a Hungarian football goalkeeper.
-He is also currently the goalkeeper coach of NAC Breda.
+Gábor Babos ([ˈɡaːbor ˈbɒboʃ]; born 24 October 1974) is a Hungarian footballer who played as a goalkeeper and is the goalkeeper coach of NAC Breda.

-Babos has previously played for MTK Hungária, Feyenoord and NEC before returning to NAC Breda in the summer of 2013.
-He was also a member of the Hungarian national team for twelve years.
+Babos played for MTK Hungária, NAC Breda, Feyenoord and NEC.
+He was also a member of the Hungary national team for twelve years.

-On 16 December 2022, he was named for the squad for NAC, although he retired 5 years ago.
+On 16 December 2022, he was named for the squad for NAC, although he had retired five years previously.

 Coaching career

 After his career, Babos started working as a goalkeeper coach for the youth teams of NAC Breda.
 In November 2015, he became manager of the Roosendaal amateur club BSC, where his son, Dani, played.
 Though his new manager job, he still continued as a youth goalkeeper coach at NAC.

 In March 2018, Babos joined NEC, replacing Wilfried Brookhuis, who was hit by an Intracerebral hemorrhage.

-On 16 December 2022, Babos was registered to the NAC Breda squad as an emergency backup due to the illness of their 3 starting goalkeepers.
+On 16 December 2022, Babos was registered to the NAC Breda squad as an emergency backup due to the illness of their three starting goalkeepers.